 - A rockery or sloping cobble beach may help on a sloping site.
 Or link 2 smaller ponds together with a stream.

 Use a similar method to think about the shape of the preform pond you might buy from a Garden Centre.
-Go with an idea of the shape & size to suit your space best.
+Go with an idea of the shape & size that suits your space best.

 Design informal ponds for plants and wildlife:

-- Use more curved shapes for the pond design.
+- Use more curved shapes for the informal pond design.

-- Design in a sloping shelf or exit with cobbles on at least one side of the pond for wildlife creatures.
+- Design a sloping shelf or exit route with cobbles and spreading plants on at least one side of the pond for wildlife creatures.

 - Surround the wildlife pond by planting from a bog zone or moist planting area as an emergence area.

-- Include flat shelves creating a range of shallow water planting levels all round the pond.
+- Include flat shelves below water level to create a range of shallow water planting levels all around the pond.

 - Plan a sitting area near the pond.